 Saguaro flowering is triggered by winter rain as well as the increased day length, and warmer temperatures of spring.
 The fruit typically ripens into a deep red color in late June and early July.
 They drop thousands of tiny seeds in anticipation of the summer rains during July and August.

 What have we learned so far?

-We have collected photo data on thousands of buds, flowers, and fruit over the past four years.
+We have collected photo data on thousands of buds, flowers, and fruit.
 We see that the saguaros produce more flowers some years than others, with slight changes in timing that is probably related to spring temperatures and rainfall.

 We have also observed that the buds and flowers are not evenly distributed over the crown.
-They typically appear first on the eastern side, then gradually appear on the north and west sides.
+Recent research by park staff showed they typically appeared first on the eastern side of saguaro crowns, then spread radially in a counterclockwise direction.
+Saguaro flowers were consistently more abundant on the northern part of the crown than on the eastern part.
 Why saguaros do this is not understood but may have to do with early buds taking advantage of the morning sun on the east side.
 Buds later in the season may be located to avoid the sun as the desert temperatures climb.
+Read the article

 Become a Citizen Scientist

 Volunteers collect the photo data from April 1 until mid-July in the western district of Saguaro National Park (in the Tucson Mountains, a few miles north of the Arizona Sonora Desert Museum).
 Although some citizen scientists return each year, we may have openings during the 2021 field season (depending on Covid) for volunteers who can commit to most or all of the season.
 We typically start early in morning and work for 1-2 hours.
 It is a hot time of year and the terrain is very rugged, so you must be heat-tolerant and sure-footed!
 If you are interested in participating, please email Don Swann at Don_Swann@nps.gov.